 The secure installation script will ask for user input as some points, follow the installation as per below output showing, All user inputs are highlighted with red color.

 NOTE: RUNNING ALL PARTS OF THIS SCRIPT IS RECOMMENDED FOR ALL MariaDB SERVERS IN PRODUCTION USE!
 PLEASE READ EACH STEP CAREFULLY!
-In order to log into MariaDB to secure it, we'll need the current password for the root user.
-If you've just installed MariaDB, and you haven't set the root password yet, the password will be blank, so you should just press enter here.
 Enter current password for root (enter for none): OK, successfully used password, moving on...
-Setting the root password ensures that nobody can log into the MariaDB root user without the proper authorisation.

 Step 4 – Working with MariaDB

-After installing and completing the configuration, connect to MariaDB server using the following command.
+After installing and completing the configuration, connect to a MariaDB server using the following command.

 Also try to create a new database, user and assign privileges to a database.